-Craig Burston is Course Leader on BA (Hons) Graphic and Media Design at London College of Communication.
+Craig Burston is Year 1 Coordinator on BA (Hons) Graphic and Media Design at London College of Communication.

 Craig has worked in graphic design higher education for sixteen years in a number of art and design institutions in the UK as a visiting practicing designer, studio tutor, dissertation supervisor, and senior lecturer.
 He has taught at post-16, undergraduate and post-graduate level and for eight years as a course leader.